Travel, experience, conserve with

 Today we have a full day to explore this seldom visited and rewarding national park.
 We begin with a short walk to the ancient Rajagala monastery complex and enjoy some birding through the surrounding forests.
 In the afternoon we take a scenic boat ride on the Senanayake Samudraya, the largest man-made reservoir in the country, where we hope to observe elephants swimming between islands and basking mugger crocodiles and waterbirds along the shore.

 Today we make our way from the wilds of Gal Oya to the dry zone jungles of Lunugamvehera National Park.
 Known for its high density of leopards, Lunugamvehera which forms part of the large Yala National Park is also a great place to enjoy a plethora of bird and other mammal species.
-After settling in to our accommodation, we enjoy our first safari in the late afternoon.
+After settling into our accommodation in nearby Tissamaharama, we enjoy our first safari in the late afternoon.

 Over the next two days, we explore Lunugamvehera National Park and perhaps the adjacent block five and three of Yala National Park, which are the less visited and more rewarding sections of the famous Yala ecosystem.